-Procedures and questionnaires for standard DHS surveys have been reviewed and approved by the ICF International Institutional Review Board (IRB).
+Procedures and questionnaires for standard DHS surveys have been reviewed and approved by ICF Institutional Review Board (IRB).
 Additionally, country-specific DHS survey protocols are reviewed by the ICF IRB and typically by an IRB in the host country.
-The ICF International IRB ensures that the survey complies with the U.S. Department of Health and Human Services regulations for the protection of human subjects (45 CFR 46), while the host country IRB ensures that the survey complies with laws and norms of the nation.
+ICF IRB ensures that the survey complies with the U.S. Department of Health and Human Services regulations for the protection of human subjects (45 CFR 46), while the host country IRB ensures that the survey complies with laws and norms of the nation.

 Informed and Voluntary Participation